Springreiter wollen die "progressive list"... |

 Respectfully Yours

-Rodrigo Pessoa, IJRC Pre
+Rodrigo Pessoa, IJRC President

-Ludger Beerbaum, Vice Pre
+Ludger Beerbaum, Vice President

 Dr. Eleonora Ottaviani Moroni, Secretary General